 Contributions to UN

-- 37.8% of the US’s official humanitarian assistance was spent in countries classified as long term recipients of humanitarian assistance in 2011
+- 79% of the US’ official humanitarian assistance was spent in countries classified as long-term recipients of humanitarian assistance in 2012.

-The US Policy Framework 2011–2015 is the first of its kind (and will be set every four years) and outlines USAID’s 7 core development objectives:
+- The USAID Policy Framework 2011–2015 is the first of its kind (and will be revised every four years) and outlines the United States Agency for International Development (USAID)’s seven core development objectives:

 - Increase food security

 - Reduce climate change impacts and promote low-emissions growth